Lifting tropical intersections: Preliminaries

-In the general case, where the valuation may be nontrivial, the tropical intersection multiplicities are defined similarly, by a local displacement rule, in which the generic displacement vector is required to be very small.
+In the general case, where the valuation may be nontrivial, the tropical intersection multiplicities are defined similarly, by a local displacement rule, as follows.
 Let $\tau$ be a face of codimension $j + j'$ in $\Trop(X) \cap \Trop(X')$, and for each face $\sigma$ containing $\tau$, let $N_\sigma$ be the sublattice of $N$ parallel to the affine span of $\sigma$.

 \begin{defn} The tropical intersection multiplicity $i(\tau, \Trop(X) \cdot \Trop(X'))$ is given by the \textbf{local displacement rule}